byFenriS/rsschool-2019Q1-cv/cv.md

 * Git

 ## Experience
-1. **Training on the codewars platform and the SoloLearn mobile application.
+* Training on the [Codewars](https://www.codewars.com/) platform and the SoloLearn mobile application.
 * I took courses on the website (https://htmlacademy.ru/profile/id965535)
 * I took all the information on the site (https://learn.javascript.ru/).